Hippogriff

 Roger délivrant Angélique (1824) by Louis-Édouard Rioult depicts the scene of Orlando Furioso where Ruggiero (Roger) rescues Angelica (Angélique) while riding on a hippogriff.

 The hippogriff (Italian: ippogrifo) or hippogryph is a legendary creature with the front half of an eagle and the hind half of a horse.

 It was invented at the beginning of the 16th century by Ludovico Ariosto in his Orlando Furioso.
 Within the poem, the hippogriff is a steed born of a mare and a griffin—something considered impossible.
 It is extremely fast and is presented as being able to fly around the world and to the Moon.
-It is ridden by magicians and the wandering knight Ruggiero, who, from the creature's back, frees the beautiful Angelica.
-Astolfo also borrows the hippogriff from Bradamante to go search for Roland's wits.
+Its original owner was the sorcerer Atlantes, a Saracen who lived in Mount Carena in Morocco and the knight errant (his adopted son) Ruggiero, who, from the creature's back, frees the beautiful Angelica.
+Astolfo also borrows the hippogriff from Bradamante to search for Roland's wits on the Moon.

 The hippogriff became a subject of visual art in the 19th century, when it was often drawn by Gustave Doré.